dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 There are a ton of other labeling tools out there feel free to use them if you are comfortable.

 If you'd like to try CVAT, head to https://cvat.org/ - create an account and log in.
-No installation needed.
+No installation is needed.

 A top menu bar should be visible as shown below.
-Click on *Task*, fill in the name of the task, add related labels and upload the images.
+Click on *Task*, fill in the name of the task, add related labels, and upload the images.
 {{< figure_resizing src="cvat_new.png">}}

 Since we are only interested in labeling the license plate, I've entered only one label - `LP` (license plate).